 Manangatang Bushland Reserve VKFF-5428 & Manangatang silo VK-MNG3

-Our next quick stop for Tuesday, the 5th day of May 2026, was the Manangatang Bushland Reserve VKFF-5428 and the Manangatang silo VK-MNG3.
+Our final activation for Tuesday, the 5th day of May 2026, was the Manangatang Bushland Reserve VKFF-5428 and the Manangatang silo VK-MNG3.

 Above: the location of the Manangatang Bushland Reserve.
 Image c/o Google Earth